XTQA: Span-Level Explanations of the Textbook Question Answering: Method

+Although the multi-modal context $c_i$ contains abundant essays with an average length of 788 words in CK12-QA, only a subset of sentences are required to answer $q_i$ and these sentences can also be regarded as the explanations for $q_i$.
+Inspired by this, XTQA first considers the entire textual context of a lesson as candidate evidence, and then extracts the top $U$ evidence spans from it as explanations using our proposed EE algorithm.

-In the coarse phase, the TF-IDF method is used to narrow down the scope of textual context from a lesson to top $M$ paragraphs $p_i$ relevant to $q_i$. $p_i \in \mathbb{R}^{M \times L \times O}$ can be denoted as follows:
+In the coarse-grained phase, we regard each paragraph of a lesson as a document and apply the embedding based query expansion method \cite{kuzi2016query} to narrow down the scope of textual contexts from a lesson to top $M$ paragraphs $p_i$ relevant to $q_i$. $p_i \in \mathbb{R}^{M \times L \times O}$ can be denoted as follows: